TheSleepster/Clover/README.md

 Clover Engine
 =============
 This is an entire game and GameEngine Written using minimal external libraries.
-It operates **ONLY ON THE WIN32** as that is the only made platform layer at the moment
+It operates **ONLY ON THE WIN32** as that is the only made platform layer at the moment.

 TODO